anuraagbaishya/blog/content/posts/htb-pc.md

 Here, I am running a script called [`shell.sh`](https://github.com/anuraagbaishya/htb-pc/blob/main/shell.sh) which is just a bash reverse shell.

 PyLoad on this box is not available publicly.
 It can only be accessed from within the box.
 The official write-up uses SSH tunneling to tunnel from the user’s machine to the box.
-I chose the alternative option of running the exploit from within the SSH session, using the same `exec_command` function I used to read the user flag.
+I chose the alternate option of running the exploit from within the SSH session, using the same `exec_command` function I used to read the user flag.

 I used SFTP to transfer the reverse shell to the box: